INN/deploy-tools/docs/initial-setup.md

 - Database dump loaded from a live site and modified to work in the local environment
 - Fabric configured for deploying to a live server
 - PHP tests configured for the theme

+As you go through this process, if you encounter errors or unexpected results you should take a look at our [reference on common errors](common-errors.md).